 We’ve successfully used this spray on mirrors, granite countertops, stovetops, sinks, and more.
-It cleans really well, doesn’t leave streaks, and makes our countertops shinier than any store-bought cleaner we’ve tried.
+It cleans incredibly well, doesn’t leave streaks, and makes our countertops shinier than any store-bought cleaner we’ve tried.

-The Essential Oils used in this recipe will also help fragrance the spray safely.
-We prefer to add essential oils such as Tea Tree, Eucalyptus and Lemongrass which have antibacterial and anti-fungal properties without the nasty side effects of common household antibacterial agents.
+The essential oils used in this recipe will also help fragrance the spray safely.
+We prefer to add essential oils such as Tea Tree, Eucalyptus and Lemongrass which have antibacterial and anti-fungal properties without the unfortunate side effects of common household antibacterial agents.

 The vodka used in this recipe was infused with rose petals.
 We placed the petals in a mason jar with straight vodka overnight, then strained the petals out the next morning.
-You can also use dried rose petals.
-Rose water or rose essential oil which can be mixed with the vodka to the same effect.
+You can also use dried rose petals. rose water or rose essential oil which can be mixed with the vodka to the same effect.
 We do recommend using light coloured roses such as yellow, white or peach.
 However, while red roses can be used, they should not be infused for too long as the deeper shade produced by darker rose petals could stain countertops or other household surfaces.

 To begin, you can infuse your vodka with rose petals by placing the vodka and the rose petals in a covered mason jar with 1 cup vodka overnight.
 Strain out the petals the next day.

 Add your essential oils.
-There are a variety of oil combinations that work.
+There are a variety of oil combinations that work well.
 But for antibacterial capabilities, be sure to include one or more essential oils from the list of antibacterial oils below.